SergeMerzliakov/installmation/README.md

 ### Current State of Master Branch ###

-Rudimentary GUI mockup which runs with the gradle command.
+Rudimentary GUI mockup which runs with the gradle command (under Java 11 or later)

     gradlew runApp

-Does not yet do anything.
+Application starts and does very little.

+### Prequisites

+    1. JDK 11+
+    2. OpenJFX 11+
+    3. gradle 5+